adammcclenaghan/go-bank-loan/README.md

 This project demonstrates the use of a typical microservice architecture, designed to provide improved reliability, scalability and agility to users of a banking API.

-I wrote this project in 2022 over the course of 4 days as part of a take home job interview.
+I wrote this project, (including this README) in 2022 over the course of 4 days as part of a take home job interview.

 It was my first time working with Go and my first time working with microservices as previously all of my experience was with a monolithic Java application.